Review of Special Districts

 Special Garment Center District (Manhattan)

-The Special Garment Center District was created to maintain the viability of apparel production in selected mid-blocks in the city’s Garment Center by creating a Preservation Area within which the conversion of manufacturing space to office use is restricted.
+The Special Garment Center District was created to maintain the viability of apparel production in selected mid-blocks in the city’s Garment Center by making a Preservation Area within which the conversion of manufacturing space to office use is restricted.
 Conversion to office use in the Preservation Area is permitted only by certification of the City Planning Commission that an equal amount of comparable floor area has been preserved for specified manufacturing uses.
-The legality of this special district is currently being litigated.
+The legality of this unique district is currently being litigated.

 Special Grand Concourse District (The Bronx)